 Steward will implement, maintain and monitor a comprehensive written information security policy that contains appropriate technical and organizational measures (the “ Steward TOMs ”) to protect the security and confidentiality of Node Data.
-The Steward TOMs will be appropriate to the Node Data that Steward Processes and will meet the requirements set forth in Article 32 of the GDPR, the BSA and the Bedrock Governance Framework.
+The Steward TOMs will be appropriate to the Node Data that Steward Processes and will meet the requirements set forth in Article 32 of the GDPR, the SA and the Bedrock Governance Framework.
 The Steward TOMs will meet the standards in Appendix 2 of the Standard Contractual Clauses attached hereto and the Steward Technical and Organizational Policies as set forth in the Bedrock Governance Framework (the “ Steward TOPs ”).
 The parties agree the Steward TOPS satisfy the requirements of this Section 7.
-The Bedrock Consortium may update the Steward TOPs pursuant to the Bedrock Governance Framework in light of the development and progression of technology.
-Such updates will be communicated to Steward via electronic communication and/or notification on the Bedrock Consortium website.
+LFGN may update the Steward TOPs pursuant to the Bedrock Governance Framework in light of the development and progression of technology.
+Such updates will be communicated to Steward via electronic communication and/or notification on LFGN website.
 Accordingly, Steward reserves the right to implement Steward TOMs that exceed the requirements of the Steward TOPs; provided that the functionality and security of the Services are not degraded.

 8. Audits .

-Upon reasonable notice to Steward, the Bedrock Consortium may conduct or may engage an independent third party which shall not be a direct competitor of Steward and shall be bound to
+Upon reasonable notice to Steward, LFGN may conduct or may engage an independent third party which shall not be a direct competitor of Steward and shall be bound to

 obligations of confidentiality (“ Auditor ”) to conduct an information security audit of Steward to